 Join us on Thursday at 2PM ET/11AM PT for a #Webscalestorage chat, on which we’ll discuss these trends.
 You can mark your calendars by going to the CrowdChat page, which will we use to run the chat.
 Coho Data is sponosoring the chat.

 The hallmarks of many webscale technology solutions include more open and flexible technology including a software-defined approach, similiar to what’s happening in Software Defined Networking (SDN), whereby open software controls large arrays of massively scaleable hardware.
-A great example is Facebook’s work with the Wedge, which we recently outlined in our report.
+A great example is Facebook’s work with the Wedge.

 The same trends are taking hold with Webscale storage.
 The flavor of choice appears to be 10 Gigabit Ethernet (GbE).
 A survey of 200 enterprise executives and administrators shows that one-half of survey respondents have deployed 10 GbE technology with about 13% more planning to deploy technology within the next year, according to the 2014 State of Web-scale Storage Report, published by Coho Data and Actual Tech Media.